Learn the freelancing hacks and the tools you need to run a successful, productive business.

 You can also print off or save custom reports and keep track of your invoices and earnings easily.
 My favorite thing is that I connected it to my personal bank account so that way I can still keep track of my business purchases, but it draws from my personal account if there isn’t money in my PayPal account.

 This feature may not seem like a big deal, but one way to make your business legit is to have a separate business banking account.
-As someone used to transferring my income to my personal checking account, I didn’t know how I was going to separate the two.
+As someone used to transfer my income to my personal checking account, I didn’t know how I was going to separate the two.

 Now I can by using my PayPal business check card.
 PayPal is everything you need to take payments from customers worldwide.